cmordinibluhm/pic10c_hw1/readme.md

 ### WHAT I'M GRADED ON
 - at least 20 commit messages.
 These should be descriptive and concise
-- at least a master and experimental branch
+- at least a master and experimental branch (CHECK)
-- at least 1 merge that is non-fast-forward
+- at least 1 merge that is non-fast-forward (CHECK)
 - other: do something extra (ie conflict resolution, 3-way merging, creating .gitignore files)
     - I will do a .gitignore for sure
 - have only txt files unless there is a really good reason, in which case you have to explain it in readme.md

 ### PROJECT JOURNAL

 Journal begins at the time of the fourth commit.
+I did my best to remember to record my progress in the journal.
+Most of the work was indeed concentrated around May 21-22, as the journal reflects.

 #### May 8, 2018
 Today I worked on the assignment for the first time in quite a while.
 I modified readme.md a bit and copied the code Professor Salazar provided for us for the files cards.h, cards.cpp, and siete-y-medio.cpp.